Hunger is a signal that reminds us to eat. This built-in, biological cue ensures our survival.

 These chemical signatures have guided our ancestors’ food preferences and meal satisfaction since forever.
 But this system backfires in the modern food environment, where calories are plentiful, sugar is cheap, and products are meticulously engineered to be irresistible.

 “For our ancestors, food wasn’t readily available.
-It would either be a time of feast, or famine,” Zinkov said.
+It would either be a time of feast or famine,” Zinkov said.
 “Nowadays, you drive around the corner and there’s a 7-Eleven, and there are so many options.
 In this environment, we’ve grown out of sync with our hunger cues.”

 Diminishing Returns of Emotional Eating

-Constant consumption of intensely crave-able foods—those high in fat, sugar, and salt—have been linked with a reduction in D2 dopamine receptors.
+Constant consumption of intensely crave-able foods—those high in fat, sugar, and salt—have been linked to a reduction in D2 dopamine receptors.
 Scientists have discovered that people who experience food addiction and weight gain due to compulsive eating have fewer D2 receptors.
 As a result, they need extra stimulation to experience a sufficient level of satisfaction.

 In optimal amounts, dopamine is stimulating, energizing, and motivating.
 With sufficient dopamine, you feel focused, motivated, and happy.
 Low levels result in low energy, depression, and a lack of interest.
 This means that as we rely more on our cravings to fuel our sense of satisfaction, it begins to distort our sense of well-being.